ncatlab/nlab-content/pages/1/8/1/5/25181/content.md

 ## References

-The copy of a type could be found in
+The above notion of "copy of a type" is considered in §2.12.8 of:

 * [[Marc Bezem]], [[Ulrik Buchholtz]], [[Pierre Cagne]], [[Bjørn Ian Dundas]], [[Daniel R. Grayson]], *[[Symmetry]]* (2021) $[$[pdf](https://unimath.github.io/SymmetryBook/book.pdf)$]$